-It can be quite a shock when you get your results and do the math to calculate the actually cost of bad data in your organization bast.
+It can be quite a shock when you get your results and then do the math to calculate the actually cost of bad data for your organization.
 According to Thomas Redman ““it costs 10 times as much to complete a unit of work when the input data are defective as it does when they are perfect.”
 Now it should be a little clearer how we, as a country, could be losing $3.1 trillion in productivity due to bad data.

 The interactive map below is a good starting point.
 Publishing your Data Governance Map as a visualization and sharing it across your enterprise helps to communicate your strategic vision and priorities.
 Following the DG map are a few sample analysis generated using tools we have developed in support Data Governance.
 If you are struggling to get your data quality up to standards we would love to help.